andybega/mireg-blogs/leader-age-map/README.md

 ![World map with leader ages](map-leader-age.png)

 The R code is self-contained and will import the needed data.
+The CSV file is *just in case*, but should not be needed.